-Many new species have been identified in Triton Bay and the diving allows you to satisfy your need for larger creatures, even as large as pilot whales.
+Many new species are being identified in Triton Bay as the area is further explored, and the diving allows you to satisfy your need for larger creatures, even as large as pilot whales.
 For macro lovers, there are also plenty of sites where weird and wonderful critters abound.

 The topside scenery is also worthy of mention, with sheer cliffs and lush green hillsides all along the coastlines.
 Small fishing villages dot the coastline with friendly locals who can point to ancient cave paintings by their ancestors as their ties to this remote and beautiful land.
 [More details on these dive sites: Triton Bay].

 If you are interested in diving here by liveaboard, then you are most likely to join a Raja Ampat National Park & Triton Bay trip.
 These cruises tend to be for around 11 nights in duration and take in a wide range of Raja Ampat dive regions such as the Dampier Strait, Waigeo, Jef Fam Group and Misool.
 By adding Triton Bay to the route plan, you can also experience dive sites like Larry’s Heaven, Disney Land and DT Rock.
 In addition you can experience a river cruise and witness ancient cave paintings by opting for a liveaboard safari that includes Triton Bay.

 Occasionally trips arise which include Triton Bay and the Banda Sea.
 See our dedicated Transit Trips section for more details.

 Click to view product.
 Special discounted trips highlighted in yellow